basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Virtual-Test-Environment.md

 vagrant destroy
 ```

-**Note**: Executing this command will reset the environment to a clean state
+**Note**: Executing this command will reset the environment to a clean state,
 removing any and all changes that you have committed.